 I hope 2015 brings you joy, good cheer and lots of gains so the bad times from stroke can recede further in your rear view mirror.
-When you're new at this you can't fathom that Life will get better as time goes on.
+When you're new at this you can't fathom that life will get better as time goes on.
 I'm further down the road and I'm here to tell you it does get better.
-Just hang on.

 Let me tell you about something I stumbled onto, Stroke Talk for Facebook.
 It's on Facebook, of course, and it's a forum where survivors and caregivers can go to get information, hugs, and talk to like minded people.
 Big ups to it for receiving us with open arms.
 It is so nice knowing you're not alone and that there are people who can help you navigate this path.
 And to answer questions that you can't ask anyone else.
 Check it out.
 I find it, and the people on it, very helpful.